Hungry Healthy Happy

 Roast parsnips on a plate next to a blue and white striped towel.

 Take roast parsnips to the next level by smothering them in a mixture of honey and mustard before roasting.
-These honey roast parsnips will seriously upgrade your next roast dinner.
+These honey roast parsnips will seriously upgrade your next roast dinner and you only need 4 ingredients.

-If you are looking for some other parsnip recipes, why not try our Air Fryer Parsnips, Parsnip Soup or Baked Parsnip Fries?
+If you are looking for some other parsnip recipes, why not try our quick Air Fryer Parsnips, creamy Parsnip Soup or our simple Baked Parsnip Fries?

 Jump to: